ospalh/3d-printing/yacs/description_mega.md

 Yet another coin fidget spinner.
 This one is a biggy.
-It uses 32 20 eurocent coins, in 8 stacks à 4 coins.
+It uses 32 20 euro cent coins, in 8 stacks à 4 coins.
 The centre hole is for the standard 608 skate bearing, 22 mm × 7 mm.

 There are a two ready-made STLs, the one i have printed, and one without the notches, giving it a wheel-like appearance.